What is a Job Fair

 Customize Your Virtual Booths

-With customized virtual booths, your exhibitors can be very selective in what visitors take away from their visit to their virtual displays.
-There’s ample room for branding, displaying compelling content like videos, brochures, presentations and forms and visitor engagement.
+With customized booth displays, your exhibitors can be very selective in what visitors take away from their visit to their virtual displays.
+The virtual job fair set up will allow ample room for branding, displaying compelling content like videos, brochures, presentations and forms and visitor engagement.
 Here are some of the things that your exhibitors can use to make their virtual booths deliver impact:

 - Job board with vacancies